crumjo/media-server-connection-instructions/README.md

 ## Important Notes

+* **The server checks for updates every morning from 5:00-5:30.
+If Jellyfin has an update, there could be a temporary maintenance outage.**
 * **Jellyfin and Tailscale are two completely separate accounts.
-Tailscale is a VPN that allows you to reach the server and Jellyfin is the actual login that gets you into the server**
+Tailscale is a VPN that allows you to reach the server and Jellyfin is the actual login that gets you into the server.**
-* **Please do not share logins, I can only have so many people on the tailscale free tier**
+* **Please do not share logins, I can only have so many people on the Tailscale free tier.**
-* **Enjoy my media server to the fullest extent but be mindful that streaming uses my hardware and internet bandwidth, I would appreciate not letting it run when you aren't using it**
+* **Enjoy my media server to the fullest extent but be mindful that streaming uses my hardware and internet bandwidth, I would appreciate not letting it run when you aren't using it.**

 ## FAQ

 **Q:** How to reduce Swiftfin buffering?
 **A:** Try switching the video player to "Native" under "Video Player Type".

+**Q:** How to reduce Infuse buffreing?
+**A.** Try setting the cache to "Memory Only" under _Settings_ --> _Playback_ --> _Streaming Cache_

 **Q:** Can I install this on multiple devices?
 **A:** Yes, simply install and log in to Tailscale on your other device.
 There is a two login limit on all Jellyfin accounts by default, let me know if you need more and I can change it.